Home > Leisure & Activities > Getting Kids Involved in Making Compost

 An obvious starting point is to ensure you’ve got somewhere suitable to create your compost heap.

-It’s a good idea to situate it away from the house, as it will naturally attract lots of insects, ants and worms – all of which are beneficial to the composting process.
 At the most basic level, you could simply choose a bare area of garden and create the heap there, but due to the insects and to help contain the composting ingredients and the smell, it’s a good idea to have a properly built compost bin to keep everything tidy and in one place.

 Basic compost bins are readily available to purchase from garden centres or the Internet; some local councils offer them at a discount price too, as part of their recycling strategy.
 Most just need to be sited on the ground.
-They have a lid at the top to put the ingredients into and a hatch at the bottom, from where you can dig out the eventual compost.

 What Can go into Compost?

-Compost is made of garden and kitchen waste, but it can also include some paper too.
 Children can get actively involved in collecting together all of the different ingredients, sorting out what can and can’t go in and taking them all up to the compost heap.

 To get the best results from your compost, aim to include a good mix of green, nitrogen-rich ingredients and brown, carbon-rich ingredients, which are slower to rot.